 How Much Does a Head Lice Technician Make?

 Asking a person how much they make is considered taboo, but most people have never heard of this work line, so that they may be naturally curious.
-On average, a qualified lice technician makes between $20 to $40 plus mileage.
+On average, a qualified lice technician’s salary is $25 to $40 plus mileage.
 Much like other service providers who provide services in your home, a professional lice specialist is an independent contractor, so she provides all of the supplies needed to provide head lice treatment to clients.

 How To Become a Head Lice Technician

 If you are wondering how to become a lice removal technician, you should possess some knowledge about head lice.
-There is no substitute for experience, so often individuals who have dealt with and eradicated head lice themselves know what it takes to get rid of head lice for good.
+There is no substitute for experience, so often, individuals who have dealt with and eradicated head lice themselves know what it takes to get rid of head lice for good.
+There is no official head lice removal certification.

 Step 1 - Fill out an application here.
 It would be prudent when filling out the application to review the questions carefully to ensure this would be a good fit for you and your family.